HersheyTaichou/CodeBible/Office 365/2 Tenant/Custom Sync Rules.md

    Start-ADSyncSyncCycle -PolicyType Initial
    ```

-You can now create or edit rules based on departments byu using the CustomAttribute1 field in Exchange Online
+You can now create or edit rules based on departments by using the CustomAttribute1 field in Exchange Online